tomhiggins/mastodon-guide/up-and-running.md

 Once installed, we can generate the SSL certificates.
 Run the following command replacing `example.com` with the domain you have pointed at your machine:

-`letsencrypt certonly --standalone -d example.com`
+`sudo letsencrypt certonly --standalone -d example.com`

 Follow the prompts to complete the process.